-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 5,700,000 additional common units at the initial public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 5,000,000 additional common units at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of common units.
 If any common units are purchased with this option, the underwriters will purchase such common units in approximately the same proportion as shown in the table above.

-The underwriters propose to offer the common units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.5250 per common unit.
-After the initial public offering, the representatives may change the public offering price and concession.
+The underwriters propose to offer the common units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per common unit.